panzerdp/dmitripavlutin.com/content/posts/096-arrow-functions/index.md

 ### Omitting curly braces

-When the arrow function body has one statement you can also omit the curly braces.
+> If the arrow function body contains one statement, you can omit the curly braces.

 ```javascript
 (param1, param2, ..., paramN) => statement;